Exquisitely crafted Teflon Implements. Distinctly superior to other Teflon Tools that are available. Perfectly proportioned Tools.

 17 cm x 1.25 cm x .65 cm

 The thin, rounded end is flexible and sensitive.
-Unsurpassed for applying direct pressure onto small repairs using Japanese tissue ("domed" tip down, use it like a fingertip — flat-down also works well), and ultra-sensitive application of localized pressure, generally.
-Also excellent for delamination of labels or other small-sized items.
+Unsurpassed for applying direct non-damaging pressure, such as with small repairs with Japanese tissue ("domed" tip down, use it like a fingertip — or flat side down also works well), and sensitive application of localized pressure, generally.
+Also excellent for delaminating labels or other items.